Istockphoto

 3

-Usually, there is catastrophically little time during shoots, so I try not to step on the same rake.
-I don’t want to repeat the typical mistakes of many photographers that once stole my time, which I could have spent more productively on better collaboration with stock agencies and improving my professional skills as a photographer.
+Usually there is catastrophically little time on a shoot, so it is important not to step on the same rake twice.
+There is no desire to repeat the typical mistakes many photographers make, which once also stole time that could have been used more effectively for closer work with stock photo sites and to improve professional mastery as a photographer.

 0

-Many novice microstockers often find it quite difficult to understand the specific jargon used by experienced stock photographers, which is filled with various slang terms and abbreviations.
+For many beginners, it is often quite difficult to understand the specific vocabulary used by experienced stock contributors, which is full of slang terms and abbreviations.

 6